-Estimates of Medicaid hospital spending in National Health Expenditures Accounts data include both fee-for-service (FFS) and managed care payments for inpatient and outpatient hospital services.
-They also include payments for nursing facility services and home health services provided by hospitals.

-&lt;sup>2 Section 1115 of the Social Security Act provides broad authority to the Secretary of the Department of Health and Human Services (HHS) to approve demonstrations that are likely to assist in promoting the objectives of the Medicaid program.
-This includes the authority to waive Medicaid requirements and to provide federal matching funds for costs that would not otherwise be matchable under the state plan, such as supplemental payments in managed care delivery systems.
-Additional background information about the history of Medicaid DSH payment policy is included in Chapter 1 and Appendix A of

-MACPAC's February 2016 Report to Congress on Medicaid Disproportionate Share Hospital Payments and additional information about the history of UPL payments is provided in Chapter 2 of MACPAC's March 2019 Report to Congress on Medicaid and CHIP.

-- Medicare also makes DSH payments to hospitals that using different rules than Medicaid. - Section 1115 uncompensated care payments also can help pay for unpaid costs of care for uninsured patients, but these payments must be authorized under Section 1115 waivers. - States also make UPL payments for nursing facility services and other types of Medicaid payments that are beyond the scope of this issue brief. - We do not have data to distinguish DSRIP payments to hospitals and DSRIP payments to non-hospital providers. - Medicare also makes GME payments to hospitals using different rules than Medicaid. - Although DSH audit data are only available for hospitals that receive DSH payments, we selected five states that provide DSH payment and cost information for the majority of hospitals in their state so that these examples are more generalizable than DSH audit data from states that only provide DSH to one or two hospitals.
-Additional information on Medicaid payments and costs for DSH hospitals by state is included in Appendix A of Chapter 3 of MACPAC's March 2018 report, Annual Analysis of Disproportionate Share Hospital Allotments to States.
+- Estimates of Medicaid hospital spending in National Health Expenditures Accounts data include both fee-for-service (FFS) and managed care payments for inpatient and outpatient hospital services.
+They also include payments for nursing facility services and home health services provided by hospitals. - Section 1115 of the Social Security Act provides broad authority to the Secretary of the Department of Health and Human Services (HHS) to approve demonstrations that are likely to assist in promoting the objectives of the Medicaid program.
+This includes the authority to waive Medicaid requirements and to provide federal matching funds for costs that would not otherwise be matchable under the state plan, such as supplemental payments in managed care delivery systems. - Additional background information about the history of Medicaid DSH payment policy is included in Chapter 1 and Appendix A of MACPAC's February 2016 Report to Congress on Medicaid Disproportionate Share Hospital Payments and additional information about the history of UPL payments is provided in Chapter 2 of MACPAC's March 2019 Report to Congress on Medicaid and CHIP. - Medicare also makes DSH payments to hospitals that are using different rules than Medicaid. - DSH allotments increase every year by inflation, with some exceptions.
+FY 2020-2023 allotments were increased under the American Rescue Plan Act of 2021 (ARPA, P.L.
+117-2) for each year of the COVID-19 public health emergency. - DSH spending in FY 2021 includes spending funded from prior year allotments.
+Total DSH spending includes an estimate of the portion of California's spending under its demonstration waiver authorized under Section 1115 of the Act, which is based on the state's DSH allotment. - States are required to submit claims for federal Medicaid funding within two years after the payment is made.
+However, states can sometimes claim federal match for adjusted DSH payments that are made after the initial two-year window (Virginia Department of Medical Assistance Services, DAB No. 1838). - Analysis excludes unspent federal DSH funding that is reported for California and Massachusetts (\$1.5 billion in FY 2020) because these states use their DSH allotment in the budget neutrality assumptions for their Section 1115 waivers. - Section 1115 uncompensated care payments also can help pay for unpaid costs of care for uninsured patients.
+In FY 2021, seven states paid for unpaid costs of care through such payments. - States also make UPL payments for nursing facility services and other types of Medicaid payments that are beyond the scope of this issue brief.
+For additional information about nursing facility payment see Chapter 2 of MACPAC's March 2023 Report to Congress on Medicaid and CHIP (MACPAC 2023a). - We do not have data to distinguish DSRIP payments to hospitals and DSRIP payments to non-hospital providers. - Medicare also makes GME payments to hospitals using different rules than Medicaid. - Although DSH audit data are only available for hospitals that receive DSH payments, we selected five states that provide DSH payment and cost information for the majority of hospitals in their state so that these examples are more generalizable than DSH audit data from states that only provide DSH to one or two hospitals.
+Additional information on uncompensated care costs for DSH hospitals by state is included in Appendix A of Chapter 3 of MACPAC's March 2022 report, Annual Analysis of Disproportionate Share Hospital Allotments to States.